crypto7world/heritage-offline-cli/README.md

 Another advantage of this setup is that you only have to verify/trust the [`heritage-offline-cli`]: the [btcherit.com][heritage-wallet-service] service does not know your private keys and cannot steal your coin!

-### Yeah, but I don't want to depend on an online service at all...
+### Yeah, but I don't want to depend on an online service at all

 And I understand!
 Be patient, and take a look at the roadmap: before the year is over, a new CLI will be available in the [`btc-heritage`] project.